 Even though admitted as a regular graduate student, the applicant may be required to take additional undergraduate courses if he/she lacks any of the prerequisites to his/her program of graduate studies.

 ConditionalAn applicant who holds a baccalaureate degree from a nationally accredited institution or an institution under the jurisdiction of the University of Louisiana System but does not meet quality point requirements for a regular status may be granted conditional status if he/she has earned at least a 2.5 grade point average out of a possible 4.0 on all undergraduate work.
 An applicant with less than a 2.5 average must take additional undergraduate courses to meet the requirement.

 Removal of Conditional StatusThe removal of conditional status and continuance in the Graduate School are determined by the quality point average achieved by the student at the close of the semester or summer session during which he/she completes his/her first 12 semester hours of graduate work at McNeese University.
 Regular status is granted automatically to the student if, at this time, his/her cumulative quality point average is 3.0 or better and includes no more than one course with a grade of C. A student on conditional status who fails to qualify for regular status upon completing 12 semester hours will be suspended.

 Graduate Record ExaminationAll students must submit their GRE scores at the time of the application for admission.
-Minimum GRE score (verbal + quantitative) for admitted students: 1050 with a minimum of 650 in quantitative.
+Minimum GRE score (verbal + quantitative) for admitted students is 300

 English Language Requirements for International Graduate StudentsAll international students from non-English speaking countries who do not have a baccalaureate degree from U.S. universities will demonstrate English language proficiency at the time of application by one of the following: